fkv747/terraform-smart-static-site/README.md

 # 📦 Smart Static Website on AWS (Terraform)

 This project builds a secure, scalable, and fast static website on AWS using Terraform.
-It follows modern IaC practices and is part of a 5-project AWS portfolio.
+It includes CloudFront, a custom domain via Route 53, HTTPS via ACM, and is structured for clarity and reusability.

 ## ✅ Features
 - Static website hosting via **S3**
-- Global delivery with **CloudFront**
+- Global delivery using **CloudFront**
-- Public access via Origin Access Identity (OAI) — **no ACLs**
+- Locked-down access with **Origin Access Identity (OAI)**
-- Modular Terraform setup with outputs
+- Custom domain with **Route 53**
+- Automated **HTTPS with AWS Certificate Manager (ACM)**
+- Fully deployed via **modular Terraform**
-- Designed for fast deploy + easy teardown
+- Designed for scalability, security, and IaC best practices

 ---